Accidental friendly fraud and how to prevent it

 Use case: Accidental friendly fraud in gaming

 While home after school, a 13-year-old gamer downloads a new game to the family tablet.
-Without a second thought, the gamer accepts the charges to buy the game, and the sale processes on the parents’ credit card.
+Without a second thought, the gamer accepts the charges for the game, and the sale processes on the cardholder’s bank account.

 Several days later, the gamer’s parents are reviewing their credit card statement and see a charge to a gaming company they don’t recognize.
 Because they don’t recognize the business name, they assume their credit card number was compromised and call their bank to dispute the charge.
 The issuing bank sides with the parents, refunds their money, and initiates a chargeback.

 Although this was an easy fix for the customer, the case of accidental fraud initiated a complicated process for the gaming company.
 Not only has the company lost the sale of the game, but they face additional fees.
 Unfortunately, the gaming company didn’t know about the chargeback until it was too late to intervene.

 And the credit card company didn’t have enough information about the purchase to help the customer understand where the charge originated.
 In this case, a dispute and chargeback management solution could have helped the gaming company resolve the dispute and avoid the resulting fees.